kubedb/docs/docs/guides/elasticsearch/concepts/elasticsearch/index.md

 See [here](https://github.com/kmodules/offshoot-api/blob/kubernetes-1.18.9/api/v1/types.go#L192) to understand these fields in detail.

-### spec.terminationPolicy
+### spec.deletionPolicy

-`terminationPolicy` gives flexibility whether to `nullify`(reject) the delete operation of `Elasticsearch` CRD or which resources KubeDB should keep or delete when you delete `Elasticsearch` CRD.
+`deletionPolicy` gives flexibility whether to `nullify`(reject) the delete operation of `Elasticsearch` CRD or which resources KubeDB should keep or delete when you delete `Elasticsearch` CRD.
 The KubeDB operator provides the following termination policies:

 - DoNotTerminate
 - Halt
 - Delete (`Default`)
 - WipeOut

-When `terminationPolicy` is `DoNotTerminate`, KubeDB takes advantage of `ValidationWebhook` feature in Kubernetes v1.9+ to provide safety from accidental deletion of the database.
-If admission webhook is enabled, KubeDB prevents users from deleting the database as long as the `spec.terminationPolicy` is set to `DoNotTerminate`.
+When `deletionPolicy` is `DoNotTerminate`, KubeDB takes advantage of `ValidationWebhook` feature in Kubernetes v1.9+ to provide safety from accidental deletion of the database.
+If admission webhook is enabled, KubeDB prevents users from deleting the database as long as the `spec.deletionPolicy` is set to `DoNotTerminate`.

 Following table show what KubeDB does when you delete Elasticsearch CRD for different termination policies,